 FranklinCovey Benelux uses so-called re-targeting or re-marketing technologies on the FC Website.
-This allows us to make you interesting and personalised offers.
-To be able to do this, FranklinCovey Benelux places cookies that make it possible to monitor your browsing behaviour on the FC Website and chart out a profile of your browsing behaviour.
-Based on this profile, FranklinCovey Benelux can show you personalised advertisements on third-party websites.
+This allows us to make you interesting and personalized offers.
+To be able to do this, FranklinCovey Benelux places cookies that make it possible to monitor your browsing behavior on the FC Website and chart out a profile of your browsing behavior.
+Based on this profile, FranklinCovey Benelux can show you personalized advertisements on third-party websites.
 Conversely, there are other parties, such as media agencies and advertising networks, that place advertisements on the FC Website and App.
 In doing so, they place advertising cookies via the FC Website.

 These are cookies that remember preferences and interests on the basis of your website visit and app use.
 Based on these, we sometimes adjust the content of the FC Website for you on your next visit.

 Readout of information without cookies